hunsalz/smart-sensor/README.md

 ## Story

 Smart-Sensor consists of various sensor input sources and a central [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_applications).
-Sensor values are collected via separate ESP8266 units.
+Sensor values are collected via separate ESP units.
 Smart-Sensor-App is build with [Vue.js](https://vuejs.org/).
 The App is easily extandable by new cards and shows sensor values instantly.
 As backend service [Parse](https://parseplatform.org/) is used.

 ## Features